 A series of 21 flotation tests were completed on material from the three composite samples, of which two were fed with gravity tests' tails and the 19 others with fresh feed.
-The results of all the tests are presented in Table 6, where the two tests run on gravity tails are identified as "Gravity+Rougher".
+The results of all the tests are presented in the Windfall Lake PEA, where the two tests run on gravity tails are identified as "Gravity+Rougher".
 The shown concentrate assays and recoveries for these two tests combine the gravity and the flotation concentrates.